THE STRUCTURE AND FUNCTION OF NEURONS

 Motor neurons are found in the central nervous system (CNS) and control muscle movements.
 When motor neurons are stimulated, they release neurotransmitters that bind to receptors on muscle cells, triggering a response that leads to movement.

 As you can see from the diagrams above, all three neurons consist of similar parts.
 The dendrites receive signals from other neurons or sensory receptor cells.
 The dendrites are typically connected to the cell body, which is often referred to as the ‘control centre’ of the neuron, as it contains the nucleus.
-The axon is a long, slender fibre that carries nerve impulses, as an electrical signal known as an action potential, away from the cell body towards the axon terminals, where the neuron ends.
-Most axons are surrounded by a myelin sheath (except for relay neurons) which insulates the axon so that the electrical impulses travel faster along the axon.
+The axon is a long, slender fibre that carries nerve impulses, known as action potentials, away from the cell body towards the axon terminals, where the neuron ends.
+Most axons are surrounded by a myelin sheath (except for relay neurons), which insulates the axon so that the electrical impulses travel faster along the axon.
 The axon terminal connects the neuron to other neurons (or directly to organs) via synaptic transmission.

 SCENARIO ONE